antify/database/README.md

 ### Migration naming

 The sorting of the migration names is important.
 New migrations should be added to the end (sorted ASC).
-Its recommended to use a timestamp or date as beginning for the name.
+It's recommended to use a timestamp or date as name prefix.

 ## Development